The genealogy site https://familysearch.org/search is stuck in firefox, even in safe mode.

 Did this fix your problems?
 Please report back to us!

 this I tried before posting the message.
 In addition the problem exist on different computers with different operations systems (and different history).
 Does yours suggestion imply that you could not reproduce it?
 This would be a hint.

 Yep, it works fine for me.
-Your next step is to try a Firefox Reset Reset Firefox – easily fix most problems
+Your next step is to try a Firefox Reset Refresh Firefox - reset add-ons and settings

 In what way is that website not working?